AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 > Answer:

-We made use of both branches and pull requests (PRs) in our project to manage version control effectively.
+---We made use of both branches and pull requests (PRs) in our project to manage version control effectively.
 Each team member worked on a separate branch for their tasks, keeping the main branch stable and clean.
 When a team member completed a feature or fixed a bug, they opened a pull request to merge their branch into the main branch.
 This allowed the team to review the changes, provide feedback, and ensure that the code was correct and aligned with project standards before merging.

 Using branches and PRs improved collaboration and reduced the risk of conflicts.
 It also helped us maintain a stable main branch while allowing parallel development.
-This workflow ensured that every change was tracked, reviewed, and documented, making it easier to manage the project and maintain code quality.
+This workflow ensured that every change was tracked, reviewed, and documented, making it easier to manage the project and maintain code quality.---

 ### Question 10

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**
 > **control of your data.
 If no, explain a case where it would be beneficial to have version control of your data.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did make use of DVC in the following way: ... .
-In the end it helped us in ... for controlling ... part of our*
-> *pipeline*
->
 > Answer:

---- question 10 fill here ---
+---We used DVC to manage data versioning in our project.
+It helped us track changes to datasets and ensured consistency between data and models.
+By storing data in remote storage and tracking it in the repository, we saved space and maintained a clear history.
+DVC made collaboration easier and ensured our pipeline was reproducible and reliable.---

 ### Question 11